jongwooksi/jongwooksi/README.md

 - S. Son, **J. Si**, J. Song, and S. Kim, "Development of PyQt5-based Graphical User Interface for Convenient Use of Pest Detection Model",  Proc.
 Of Korean Institute of Information Technology Conference

 - **J. Si** and S. Kim, "Defect Detection of Reconstruction Methods with Color Histogram Loss Function",  Proc.
-Of Korean Institute of Information, Electronics, and Communication Technology Conference
+Of Korean Institute of Information, Electronics, and Communication Technology Conference, Vol. 16, No. 1, pp.73-75, Mar.
+2023.

 - **J. Si** and S. Kim, "Difference Image Alignment Technique of Reconstruction Method for Detecting Defects in Thermal Image of Solar Cells", Journal of Korean Institute of Information Technology(JKIIT), Accepted